ovcharovcoder/clean-code-checklist/README.md

 # Clean Code — Principles + Checklist

 **About**

-An interactive checklist for maintaining clean JS, PHP, and Python code: helps avoid errors, repetition, and unnecessary chaos before push.<br>
+An interactive checklist for maintaining clean JS, PHP, and Python code: helps avoid errors, repetition, and unnecessary chaos before push.
 The checklist supports the following programming languages: JavaScript, PHP and Python.<br>
 Localized in two languages: English and Ukrainian.